humbleafrica-zz/artmatch/README.md

     -- added extras -- could be an about page (time dependant)

 ### *Sign Up and Artist Profiles* ###
-     - Sign up will include Artists profiles where artists
+     - Sign up will include Art profiles where Art
-     - Upload their work to be considered by other artists
+     - Upload their work to be considered by other Art
-     - Their work can be voted on by fellow artists
+     - Their work can be voted on by fellow Art

 ### *Bug Requests* ###
-     - Artists can also post bug resolution requests
+     - Art can also post bug resolution requests
-     - All artists having the same issue can click on a tag to signal the instance of the same issue
+     - All Art having the same issue can click on a tag to signal the instance of the same issue

 ### *Feature Requests* ###
-     - Artists can request a feature to be added to the page at a minimum cost of £3.
+     - Art can request a feature to be added to the page at a minimum cost of £3.
-     - This can be voted on as well as funding topped up by other artists
+     - This can be voted on as well as funding topped up by other Art
      - The first feature request to cross the threshold of £250 will trigger an immediate attention flag (moved to to-do list)